sgvaze/clevr4/README.md

 Clevr-4 is a synthetic dataset where image generation is conditioned on four attributes, based on object: *texture*, *shape*, *color*, *count*.

 As a result, the dataset contains four equally valid clusterings of the same set of images.
-Each clustering (a.k.a 'taxonomy') has 10 categories (i.e 10 possible values for each of texture, shape, color and count.)
+Each clustering (a.k.a 'taxonomy') has 10 categories (i.e 10 possible values for each of texture, shape, color and count).

 It can be used as a probing set for biases in representation learning and for category discovery.